 The total number of fatal fentanyl and/or heroin overdoses have significantly increased since late 2012.
 It is important to look at these two drugs together because as heroin became more popular in 2010, fentanyl occasionally began showing up as an additive to the heroin.
 By late 2013 and early 2014, some heroin being sold on the street was actually completely fentanyl, unbeknownst to the user.
 It is essential to look at these fentanyl (no heroin), heroin (no fentanyl), and fentanyl and heroin combination deaths together because users never know exactly what is in the illegal drugs purchased off the streets.
-Fatal fentanyl and/or heroin overdoses increased 20.9% in 2021 compared to 2020.
+The numbers of fatal fentanyl and/or heroin overdoses decreased 3.2% in 2022 compared to 2021.

-Total Number of Fatal Fentanyl and/or Heroin Overdoses by Year of Death, 2007-2022
+Total Number of Fatal Fentanyl and/or Heroin Overdoses by Year of Death, 2007-2023